njacko/GACproject/README.md

 3. As a result of running the script "run_analysis.R" a file called "summary.txt" containing the resulting data table will be created in the working directory.
 This file could be read directly into R using the following, for example:
 data <- read.table("summary.txt", header = TRUE)

-4. If you wish to run the script you could run it as follows: d <- run_analysis()
+4. To run the script you actually need to run the function within it, for example: d <- run_analysis()

 5. Please refer to CodeBook.md within this repository for specific information regarding the data transformation and manipulation.